 Craig left Perth for Sydney to pursue an acting career.
-He was an extra on ‘Thank God She Met Lizzie’, ‘Hart to Hart Down Under’ and was featured in a Crowded House music video, ‘Instinct’.
-From there he left for Singapore and modeled for Elite Singapore and then with Mannequin Studio.
+He was an extra on Thank God He Met Lizzie, ‘Hart to Hart Down Under’ and was featured in a Crowded House music video, Instinct.
+From there he left for Singapore and modelled for Elite Singapore and then with Mannequin Studio.

-In 1999 Craig was cast in his first lead role, an independent film ‘Spinning Gasing’, portraying a young musician Harry, the film's protagonist who is caught between culture, religion and love.
-‘Spinning Gasing’ was later garnished with awards from the Hawaii International Film Festival, Slam-dunk Film Festival in Utah and the Cinefan Film Festival in Bombay.
+In 1999 Craig was cast in his first lead role in an independent film Spinning Gasing portraying Harry, a young musician who is caught between culture, religion and love.
+‘Spinning Gasing’ was later garnished with awards from the Hawaii International Film Festival, Slamdunk Film Festival in Utah and the CINEFAN Film Festival in Bombay.

-Craig has worked on many European based productions, including ‘Liebe und Tod auf Java’ (‘Love and Death in Java’).
+Craig can be seen in many European productions, including Liebe und Tod auf Java (‘Love and Death in Java’).
 Directed by Heidi Kranz.
 Screenplay by Christian Schmidt and produced by teamWorx Television & Film GmbH.
 The cast included, Muriel Baumeister, Francis Fulton-Smith, Julia Thurnau, Sönke Möhring and Gottfried John.
-Set in a tobacco plantation in Java during the 1920’s just before World War II had been declared and Nazi persecution had begun.
+Set in a tobacco plantation in Java during the 1920s just before World War II had been declared and Nazi persecution had begun.

-‘Verloren auf Borneo’, (‘Lost in Borneo’).
+Verloren auf Borneo, (‘Lost in Borneo’).
 A German made movie about Borneo's endangered Orangutans, which in the film is highly threatened by deforestation.
 Starring Hannes Jaenicke, Mirjam Weichselbraun and Patrick Heyn.

-Craig worked on ‘Fragrant Harbour’ ('Hafen der Düfte') with German actress Veronica Ferres who was also co-producer and acted with Russell Wong and Matthew Marsh.
+Craig played Andy Chow on ‘The Hong Kong Affair’ Hafen der Düfte with German actress Veronica Ferres who was also co-producer and acted with Russell Wong and Matthew Marsh.
 The story based on the novel by Harold Nebenza.
 Directed by Peter Gersina for teamWorx Television & Film GmbH.